2018 Volkswagen Atlas first drive: Super-sized

 Tired of watching its owners drive past VW showrooms when their families grew large enough for a three-row crossover, the German automaker finally has something to lure shoppers away from Ford Explorers and Honda Pilots.

 It’s called the Atlas, and the burden it carries is substantial.
-VW wanted it to offer a diesel engine with the tantalizing potential of 30 mpg on the highway, but when the Feds caught the company cheating and lying about its TDI turbodiesels on emissions tests, that plan was spiked.
+VW wanted it to offer a diesel engine with the tantalizing potential of 30 mpg on the highway, but when the feds caught the company cheating and lying about its TDI turbodiesels on emissions tests, that plan was spiked.

 Suddenly, the potential ace up the Atlas’ sleeve was handed back to the dealer.